THYROID TREATMENT: SURGERY

 - Treatment is generally permanent after recovery.
 Unless complications arise, no further treatment is needed.

 - No special facilities are required for this treatment (as they are for radiotherapy) so it is likely that someone who performs this surgery is located conveniently to any owner of a hyperthyroid cat.
+(There may not be facilities nearby for the nuclear medicine scan, however.)

 DISADVANTAGES AND POTENTIAL COMPLICATIONS OF SURGICAL TREATMENT